CONSTRUCTION CRANE

 Rough Terrain Cranes are usually used for off-road purposes, are able to work in confined areas, where the ground is uneven or irregular and very difficult terrains, providing it can take the weight of the crane.
 There is not a big market for these types of cranes in the UK.

 All-Terrain Cranes have the roadability to get to a desired location and then when it has reached the site can also be driven on rough terrain as long as it can withstand the weight of the crane.
-They are highly maneuverability as they have independent steering on all axles and suspension.
+They are highly manoeuvrability as they have independent steering on all axles and suspension.
 They can also be equipped with outriggers and have telescopic booms.

 Truck crane or Hiab (which is a brand name but are commonly called a Hiab) Truck cranes have a crane that is mounted on the rear or sits behind the cab, and is usually for the use of unloading and loading the truck.
 The advantage is that they are cheaper than other cranes and can be driven from location to location without having to be transported as they are fitted onto a truck with tyres, giving you the profitable advantage of time-saving mobility.
 It can also dual as a truck when the crane is not in use.
 The outriggers can be extended to stabilise the vehicle and it can have one or two booms rotating 360deg.